-The gore(centrepiece in between the cups) is supposed to rest on your chest.
+The gore(centerpiece in between the cups) is supposed to rest on your chest.
 But if there’s any space, your cups are too small.
-I’d suggest you to try a bigger cup size.
+I’d suggest you try a bigger cup size.
 And while trying the bra, lift your hands over your head and ensure that the underwire is not rising up.

 - Does the underwire poke you?

 No, it is not normal.
 Try a bigger cup size.